chef/omnibus/docs/Building on OSX.md

 are endless, but Omnibus provides a "basic" starter case that will generate a pretty DMG that contains the `.pkg` file it creates.

-The following tunables are available:

-- `dmg_window_bounds` - the starting and ending (x,y) coordinates for the opened
-DMG
-- `dmg_pkg_position` - the (x,y) coordinate for the `.pkg` file inside the
-opened DMG window

 ### Requirements
-The omnibus generator will create some stock files in `files/mac_dmg`:
+The omnibus generator will create some stock files in `resources/NAME/dmg`:

 - `background.png` - the background image to use for the DMG.
 We recommend using a high-resolution image that is slightly larger than the final length of your